omarmosid/apollo-federation-blog/README.md

 # Federation Example Project

-This is a very dumb example project to demonstrate how we can use Apollo Federation + Apollo Gateway to create a federated gateway across our microservices.
+This is an example project to demonstrate how we can use Apollo Federation + Apollo Gateway to create a federated gateway across our microservices.

 For the sake of simplicity I've created two services here - **Post** and **Comment**, which sit behind a **Gateway**.